-With our son down over Christmas we managed a most enjoyable WWII Spearhead game.
+With our son down over Easter we managed a most enjoyable WWII Spearhead game.
 While time prevents a more in depth look at the game I thought I should at least provide a few photos and supporting captions.
 It’s been a while since Joel had used his Germans and equally long since I’ve used my British so it was with much anticipation that we set up for a mutual encounter.

 I opted for a strong advance in the centre, where a British infantry battalion was supported by two companies of Churchill tanks.
 My left comprised a further infantry battalion supported by a Churchill company, a heavy machine gun company and a 17pdr battalion.
 Finally a reserve battalion was held in reserve on the right to either attack on the right or support the centre.